 Note: When setting up courses, make sure to have unique section numbers for each class.
 For example, ELEMECML 4186, for multiple topics - each topic must have its own unique section number (i.e. 01, 02, 03, etc.).

 Once the Office of the Registrar has created course combinations, all changes to Enrollment Limits (including wait lists) must be performed by the Office of the Registrar via the Schedule Change Request Form.
 The process used to combine course section sets courses to share limits and, as such, it is critical that enrollment limits are maintained centrally to ensure proper functioning during registration time.

-- Guided Independent Study courses (GSW or GSP) - Do not delete these sections.
+- Guided Independent Study courses (GIS) - Do not delete these sections.
 These courses must be included in the Schedule of Classes so that the enrollment process can be executed within the SIS.

-- Courses offered at CUE, Allen College, HCC, etc. - These will continue to be handled as they have in the past.
-We will coordinate and confirm these offerings with you, and your department will be asked to enter the information for these sections.
+- Courses offered at CUE, Allen College, HCC, etc. We will coordinate and confirm these offerings with you, and your department will be asked to enter the information for these sections.
 The location will be OFF-CAMPUS.

 - eLearning courses that have traditionally been listed in the Schedule of Classes will continue with the same process similar to the CUE, Allen College, HCC, courses in that we will coordinate and confirm these offerings with you, and your department will be asked to enter the information for these sections.
 The delivery mode for these sections will be "Online Semester Based."
 Please attach note 0007 to alert students the course will be offered through eLearning.

 - Workshops, specialized courses offered off-campus, ICN, and eLearning courses offered to specific off-campus audiences will be entered by the Office of Continuing and Distance Education in cooperation with the Office of the Registrar.